 As of 2019, legal persons and legal entities are required to identify, obtain, update, declare, retain, and provide information about their ultimate beneficiaries and, in this regard, they have to submit the Ultimate Beneficiary informative affidavit.

 The Peruvian tax administration established that any legal person considered as a principal taxpayer in Peru had until 23 December 2019 to submit the mentioned affidavit.
-As for legal entities and legal persons not considered principal taxpayers in Peru, the deadline to submit the affidavit is still pending establishment by the Peruvian tax administration.

 The identification of these beneficiaries is based on the following criteria: (i) the natural person who directly or indirectly owns at least 10% of the legal entity’s shares, (ii) a natural person who, acting individually or with others as a decision unit, has power to designate or remove the majority of the administrative, management, or supervisory bodies, or has decision-making power in the financial, operational, and/or commercial agreements that are adopted, or (iii) when there is no possibility to identify a person by criteria (i) and (ii), the ultimate beneficiary of the legal entity that should be reported is the person within the company with the highest administrative position.